-Roger is co-chief compliance officer of Goldman Sachs Bank USA.
+Roger retired as the compliance officer of Goldman Sachs Bank USA.
 He joined Goldman Sachs in 1993 as compliance counsel and became deputy director in 1996 and director in 2002.
 Roger was named managing director in 2006.

 Roger earned a BA in Political Science from the University of Vermont in 1978 and a JD from New York Law School in 1981.
 He and his wife, Fern, live in Larchmont, New York.